The Griffiths' Cardiovascular Tissue Engineering Research Lab at Mayo Clinic studies cardiovascular disease. Overcoming transplant barriers

 Overview

-The Cardiovascular Tissue Engineering Research Laboratory helps people with cardiovascular disease through the sound application of transplant immunology, regenerative medicine and tissue engineering.
+The Cardiovascular Tissue Engineering Research Laboratory helps people with cardiovascular conditions through the sound application of transplant immunology, regenerative medicine and tissue engineering principles.

-The lab, led by principal investigator Leigh G. Griffiths, Ph.D., MRCVS, at Mayo Clinic in Rochester, Minnesota, is dedicated to rigorous scientific investigation of cardiovascular disease.
+The lab, led by principal investigator Leigh G. Griffiths, Ph.D., MRCVS, at Mayo Clinic in Rochester, Minnesota, is dedicated to rigorous scientific investigation of cardiovascular conditions.

 Improving patient care

-In addition, the parameters under which cardiovascular structures function are extremely arduous.
-The combination of exacting functional parameters and intolerance to even minor levels of dysfunction form the critical design criteria for attempts to produce replacement cardiovascular tissues or organs through tissue engineering.
+The parameters under which cardiovascular structures function are extremely arduous.
+The combination of exacting functional parameters and intolerance to even minor levels of dysfunction form the critical design criteria for attempts to produce replacement cardiovascular tissues and organs through regenerative medicine and tissue engineering approaches.

-Although this work inevitably involves bench-top scientific research, our lab team has a strong clinical foundation that drives judicious translation of its research discoveries into improved patient care.
+Although this work inevitably involves benchtop scientific research, our lab team has a strong clinical foundation that drives judicious translation of our research discoveries into improved patient care.

 Identifying biomarkers for rejection

-Our transplant immunology work focuses on defining the barriers to human-to-human (allogeneic) and animal-to-human (xenogeneic) transplantation.
+Our transplant immunology work focuses on defining the barriers to human-to-human transplantation, known as allogeneic transplantation, and animal-to-human transplantation, known as xenogeneic transplantation.

-Under the expertise of Dr. Griffiths, the Cardiovascular Tissue Engineering Research Lab pioneered novel antigen identification technologies, allowing our research team to evaluate human leukocyte antigens (HLA, or their animal equivalents), non-HLA antigens (minor histocompatibility antigens) and nonprotein antigens (such as carbohydrates) longitudinally in individual transplant recipients.
+Under the expertise of Dr. Griffiths, the Cardiovascular Tissue Engineering Research Lab pioneered novel patented antigen identification technologies.
+We used this technology to evaluate immune response toward human leukocyte antigens (HLA, or their animal equivalents), non-HLA antigens (minor histocompatibility antigens) and nonprotein antigens (such as carbohydrates) longitudinally in individual transplant recipients.

 Improving xenogeneic scaffolds

-Many researchers are investigating methods of using animal tissues as tissue engineering scaffolds for development of tissue-engineered organs and tissues.
-When combined with a person's own cells, such scaffolds are capable of directing cell growth to build anatomically correct and functional tissues or organs.
+Many researchers are investigating methods of using animal tissues in which the cells are removed as regenerative biomaterials and scaffolds to develop tissue-engineered organs and tissues.
+When combined with a person's own cells, these extracellular matrix (ECM) scaffolds are capable of directing cell migration, growth and differentiation to build anatomically correct and functional tissues and organs.